Missoni stages subdued show, hoping missing boss is alive

 "I can only say that searches will continue in all possible directions until we find them," Angela said.

-The family-owned company's 2013 autumn/winter collection took inspiration from the colors of the north American landscape, reworking its often exuberant hallmark colored knits in a subdued palette of greys, anthracite, silvers and greens.
+The family-owned company's 2013 autumn/winter collection took inspiration from the colours of the north American landscape, reworking its often exuberant hallmark coloured knits in a subdued palette of greys, anthracite, silvers and greens.

 Vittorio is co-owner of the firm with his siblings Luca and Angela, who respectively handle the technical and design sides of the firm, which has pioneered innovative knitting techniques since it was founded 60 years ago in Sumirago, a small town in northern Italy.